-"Location of regional high schools in larger villages might act as a 'half-way house," a gradual exposure to an urban social system."
+"The existence of a school particularly one of the size house,' a gradual exposure to an urban social system."
 "After several years in such an environment, students would be prepared to go to larger cities such as Fairbanks, Anchorage, etc."

 It adds that the influx of population to Bethel, Nome, or Kodiak would give the Natives contact with residents of other villages and with middle-class Americans.
 This would aid in their adjustment to the urban culture.
 However, two of the six schools, Bethel and Nome (650 students each) will be located in small, largely Native communities.
 Two, Kodiak and Sitka (800 and 1000 students respectively) will be located in small, largely White communities, and two, Anchorage and Fairbanks (1000 students each) will be located in the major cities.